mapr-demos/finserv-application-blueprint/README.md

 The ```SparkStreamingToHive``` class uses the Spark Streaming API to copy messages from the tail of streaming topics to Hive tables that can be analyzed in Zeppelin.
 Zeppelin can't directly access stream topics, so we use this utility to access streaming data from Zeppelin.
 Here's how to run this class:

 ```
-/opt/mapr/spark/spark-*/bin/spark-submit --class com.mapr.demo.finserv.SparkStreamingToHive /home/mapr/nyse-taq-streaming-1.0.jar /user/mapr/taq:trades streaming_ticks
+/opt/mapr/spark/spark-2.0.1/bin/spark-submit --class com.mapr.demo.finserv.SparkStreamingToHive /home/mapr/nyse-taq-streaming-1.0.jar /user/mapr/taq:trades
 ```

-That command will only see *new* messages in the trades topic because it tails the log, so when it says "Waiting for messages" then run the following command to put more trade data into the stream.
+That command will only see *new* messages in the taq:trades topic because it tails the log, so when it says "Waiting for messages" then run the following command to put more trade data into the stream.
 This command was described in [step 4](https://github.com/mapr-demos/finserv-application-blueprint#step-4-run-the-producer):

 ```
 java -cp `mapr classpath`:/home/mapr/nyse-taq-streaming-1.0.jar com.mapr.demo.finserv.Run producer /home/mapr/finserv-application-blueprint/data/ /user/mapr/taq:trades